 Claim all allowable deductions on your rental property

 You can use an app to record all of your property-related expenses.
 The Australian Taxation Office has a free app that allows you to manage and tag receipts of your expenses for your tax return.

 Property income tax is something that you need to deal with as an Australian property investor.
 Seek advice from a qualified individual so you can better understand the ins and outs of this tax type.

-Do you have other ideas on stamp duty and property tax in Australia?
+Got other ideas on property income tax in Australia?
 Share your insights in the comments section.Read More →